iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 1 reviews"/>
 </p>

+> Didn't go there that i remember, maybe passed through.<br> :date: __2021-06-20 15:54:51__

+> And once again many false alerts - almost 40% - with warnings that provide no info at all or nothing updated in the alert information.
+That's probably FEMA but still seriously downgrades usefulness.
+So problematic that other weather apps are needed for safety.
+The app is almost completely unreliable because of so many false notifications, and we're just beginning another severe thunderstorm season.
+I still use it but I have not been able to trust it for a very long time.
+Sad.<br> :date: __2021-06-19 22:49:04__

 > What?!
 Have you made this so difficult that I will become frustrated and stop?
 I swear, I have been, somehow poisoned.<br> :date: __2021-04-25 08:24:07__

 > My name is DIANE KMIEC (not A Google User)!!!
 3/27/21: I MUST UNINSTALL.
 I have received NO ALERTS or EMERGENCY data since the 1st days.
 Very alarmed that "FEMA" can't even get through to send me Emergency Alerts! \*\*\*\* I installed this.
 I hope it works as it should because my phone has been modified to stop me from receiving ANY Emergency alerts.
 (I believe that's illegal.)
 I am so desperate to receive Emergency Alerts that I'm downloading an outside app for it!<br> :date: __2021-03-27 23:50:09__